 Time series forecasting predicts future trends based on recent historical information.
 It allows experts to track the incoming situation and react timely in critical cases.
 Its applications range from different domains such as predicting the road occupancy rates from different sensors in the city \cite{Lai_2018}, monitoring influenza-like illness weekly patient cases \cite{wu_autoformer_2021}, monitoring electricity transformer temperature in the electric power long-term deployment \cite{haoyietal-informer-2021} or forecasting temperature, pressure and humidity in weather station \cite{liu2022non} etc.

-Over the past few decades, time series forecasting solutions have evolved from traditional statistical methods (e.g., ARIMA \cite{khandelwal_time_2015} and machine learning techniques (e.g., GBRT \cite{persson_multi-site_2017}) to deep learning-based solutions, such as RNN recurrent neural networks \cite{tokgoz_rnn_2018}, LSTM \cite{kong_short-term_2017}, Temporal Convolutional Network (TCN) \cite{hewage_temporal_2020} and Transformer-based model \cite{li_2020_Enhancing}.
+Over the past few decades, time series forecasting solutions have evolved from traditional statistical methods\cite{khandelwal_time_2015} and machine learning techniques\cite{persson_multi-site_2017} to deep learning-based solutions, such as recurrent neural networks(RNN) \cite{tokgoz_rnn_2018}, Long Short-term Memory (LSTM) \cite{kong_short-term_2017}, Temporal Convolutional Network (TCN) \cite{hewage_temporal_2020} and Transformer-based model \cite{li_2020_Enhancing}.

-Large-scale time series forecasting addresses the problem of predicting a longer future horizon with a larger look-back window.
-With the increasing size of data, the cost of learning deep models increases crucially.
-Moreover, models such as LSTM or RNN suffer gradient vanishing problems in learning long sequences.
-To balance the quality of prediction and efficiency of learning deep models, researchers proposed hierarchical structure in \cite{duan_multivariate_2022}, pyramidal structure in Pyraformer \cite{liu2022pyraformer}, AutoEncoders \cite{asres_long_2022}, U-Net-like model in Yformer \cite{Madhusudhanan_yformer_2023} or patches in PatchTST \cite{Nie-2023-PatchTST}.
-Meanwhile, there is an increasing trend in combining different components for learning particular time series.
-For example in time series classification, researchers studied hybrid models such as combing GRU \cite{elsayed_deep_2019}, LSTM \cite{lin_anomaly_2020,khan_bidirectional_2021} or Transformer \cite{huang_hitanomaly_2020} with linear or CNN layers \cite{hewage_temporal_2020}.

-Among the Transformer models applying to time series data, Informer \cite{haoyietal-informer-2021}, Autoformer \cite{wu_autoformer_2021}, and FEDformer \cite{zhou_fedformer_2022} are the best variants that improve the quality of prediction.
-Meanwhile, a recent paper \cite{Zeng_AreTE_2022} gives a simple linear model NLinear which outperforms pure transformer-based models on a variety of common benchmarks and challenges the Transformer models for time series forecasting.
-Later, the authors in PatchTST \cite{Nie-2023-PatchTST} argued that applying transformer modules on a point-wise sequence degrades the performance.
-By adding a linear patch layer, they successfully relieved the overfitting problem of transformer modules and they reached state-of-the-art result on several large datasets.
+Among the Transformer models applying to time series data, Informer \cite{haoyietal-informer-2021}, Autoformer \cite{wu_autoformer_2021}, and FEDformer \cite{zhou_fedformer_2022} are the best variants that incrementally improved the quality of prediction.
+As a recent paper \cite{Zeng_AreTE_2022} challenges the efficiency of Transformer-based models with a simple linear layer model NLinear, the authors in \cite{Nie-2023-PatchTST} argued that the degrades of performance comes from the wrong application of transformer modules on a point-wise sequence and the ignorance of patches.
+By adding a linear patch layer, their model PatchTST successfully relieved the overfitting problem of transformer modules and reached state-of-the-art results.

-We remark that models are particularly sensible to different types of datasets.
-For example, NLinear is more robust against overfitting in small-size datasets such as Etth and Ettm\cite{Zeng_AreTE_2022} and PatchTST is more expressive in large-size datasets such as Weather and Traffic etc.\cite{Nie-2023-PatchTST}.
-At the same time, it is also important to notice the parameter size in Linear models such as NLinear is in $O(L^2)$ and the computation complexity is $O(L)$.
-Meanwhile, the parameter size in a transformer block is $O(1)$ but the computational complexity is $O(L^2)$ in general Transformer modules.
-It is reduced to $O(Llog(L))$ using Propsparse and to $O(\frac{L}{S}log(\frac{L}{S}))$ using patches, where $S$ is the size of the patch.
-Based on previous analysis, there is a motivation to propose a more flexible framework for combining the advantages of different modules in high-paced development and testing.